PatrickMelo13/Numerical-Semigroups/README.md

 # Numerical-Semigroups
-Scientific initiation on Number Theory and Combinatory.
+Scientific initiation on Number Theory and Combinatorics.